 The guardian must be appointed (approved) by the courts.
 The process for appointment includes:

 - Within five days of filing the petition, the incapacitated person must be served with a guardianship proceeding notice.

 - A hearing will be held, generally within 45 to 60 days of service of notice.
 The person alleged to be incapacitated can make objections at this hearing and is entitled to legal representation.

 - Before the hearing, the court will appoint a guardian ad litem (GAL) to investigate the need for a guardianship.
-The GAL makes recommendations to the court based on medical and psychological evaluations they have obtained.
+The gAL makes recommendations to the court based on medical and psychological evaluation they have obtained.

 - The GAL’s final report may recommend dismissal of the petition or the appointment of a limited or plenary guardianship.